A Complete Guide to Agile Methodology: (20+ Detailed Agile Scrum Methodology Tutorials)

 Total number of working hours = 9

-So the actual working hours = 6
+So the actual working hours = 6.

-Total number of working days during the Sprint = 21 days.
+A total number of working days during the Sprint = 21 days.

-Total number of hours available = 21*6 = 126
+The total number of hours available = 21*6 = 126.

 The member is on leave for 2 days = 12 hours (This varies for each member, some may take leave and some may not.)

-Number of actual hours = 126 – 12 = 114 hours.
+The number of actual hours = 126 – 12 = 114 hours.

 - After all the stories are completed, Scrum master notes the initial Velocity and formally starts the Sprint.